-- A student enrolled for this graduate diploma must follow a programme of full-time year in an academic year and pass courses with a total value of 150 points. - 4 In exceptional circumstances, part-time enrolment may be permitted with approval of the Programme Leader. - The requirements for this graduate diploma must be completed within 24 months of initial enrolment unless, in exceptional circumstances, Senate or its representative extends this period.
+- 2 A student enrolled for this graduate diploma must follow a programme of full-time study in an academic year and pass courses with a total value of 150 points. - 3 In exceptional circumstances, part-time enrolment may be permitted with approval of the Programme Leader. - 4 The requirements for this graduate diploma must be completed within 24 months of initial enrolment unless, in exceptional circumstances, Senate or its representative extends this period.